Kolia56/SpaceMouse/README.md

   - Create a card in order to display the helpers
   - And the automation that will process MQTT data

 As a test, spaceMouse.py may be started manually to see how things are going.
 Acting on the various control buttons should make the various helpers changing.
-In order to adapt the mouvement to your likingd, you may change some constants in spacemouse.py
+In order to adapt the mouvement to your likingd, you may change some constants in spacemouse.py.

+Min and max value of the various helpers are specific to my setup they need to be changed depending on each scenario.
+It may be found that the device is too sensitive, don't hesitate to play with various constant especially in the python module.